Seemanto199/dotfiles/README.md

-# Stow
+# Linux Dotfiles
-GNU-Stow For Managing Dotfiles
+- Use GNU-Stow For Managing Dotfiles